-Students are encouraged to make an appointment with a career counselor the term they are accepted to Cox.
-Since meeting with a career counselor is not required, taking the initiative to do so early is up to the student and also encouraged by faculty and staff.
-The three counselors available exclusively to Cox B.B.A. students are conveniently located in 254 Maguire Building.
+Students are encouraged to start this process early and make an appointment with a career counselor during the term they are accepted to Cox.
+Ongoing meetings with career advisers are important for students to continue polishing the professional skill sets necessary for a successful job search.
+B.B.A.
+Career Services is located in 254 Maguire Building.